 Joy is something we have to be intentional about; choosing to be JOYFUL in the face of adversity or grief is a choice.
 Choosing joy doesn’t mean I am always happy but choosing joy allows me to remain confident.
 Joy is the result of knowing where and in whom my trust remains.

-I wrote iChooseJOY because while joy was once a foreign concept to me it is now how I live my life – JOYFUL.
+I wrote iChooseJOY because while joy was once a foreign concept to me it is now how I live my life – JOYFUL and I want the same for you.

 iChooseJOY will give you some basic truths about joy that will help you begin to change your mind.
 As you spend time with those new thoughts I pray your heart will find strength you never imagined possible.
 Over time, a few changes can change your life.